 - There are no specific record keeping requirements for R&D Relief claims but the general Corporation Tax requirement to keep sufficient records still applies.
 However, it may be pertinent to keep records that allow for easy access to R&D related expenditure.

 - If a company receives a grant for an R&D project which is notifiable under State Aid then they will be ineligible for relief under the SME scheme.
 However, eligible expenditure will qualify under the RDEC scheme.
 Companies should contact their grant providers for further information.

-- To qualify for R&D relief the company must be working on a project that advances overall knowledge or capability in a field of science or technology.
+- The project must advance overall knowledge or capability in a field of science or technology.
 We can help ascertain whether or not a specific project you are considering is likely to qualify for relief.
-HMRC also offers an advance assurance scheme that we are experienced in using.
+HMRC also offers an advance assurance scheme that we have experience in using.